ColinTr/ClassificationForRegression/README.md

     The mandatory parameters are :
     * dataset_folder : The folder where the test and train k-fold datasets are stored
-    * regressor : The regression model to use (Choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops)
+    * regressor : The regression model to use (Choices : RandomForest, LinearRegression, XGBoost, GaussianNB, Khiops)

     The options are :
     * output_path : The folder where the results will be saved (will be generated if not defined)